JoseWil-creator/Augmented-Reality-Navigator-Mobile-App/README.md

-# Tools needed to run application are VS code or Android Studio, Unity, and either a android or OS device.
+# Tools needed to run application are VS code or Android Studio, Unity, and either an android or OS device.